fermyon/workshops/wasm-and-containers/workshop/01-spin-getting-started.md

 In this module, we'll explore how to building an application using [Spin](https://github.com/fermyon/spin), an open source developer tool for building and running serverless applications with WebAssembly.

-Spin uses Wasm because of its portability, sandboxed execution environment, and near-native speed.
+Spin uses Wasm because of its portability, sandbox'ed execution environment, and near-native speed.
 [More and more languages have support for WebAssembly](https://www.fermyon.com/wasm-languages/webassembly-language-support), so you should be able to use your favorite language to build your first serverless application with Wasm.

 Depending on what language you are familiar with, you can choose to follow the rest of the guide in Rust, TypeScript, Go, or Python.